RepoDynamics/PyPackIT/docs/website/source/manual/control/augmentation/index.md

 ## Calculation

-{{ name }} processes your entire Git repository each time the control center is being processed, and generates various data that are then added to the control center and used in other parts of the project.
+{{ ccc.name }} processes your entire Git repository each time the control center is being processed, and generates various data that are then added to the control center and used in other parts of the project.
 For example, it analyzes each (pre)release branch of the repository and its control center configurations,